 The Department of Engineering oversees all major infrastructures projects within the City including improvements to roads, water lines, and sewer systems.

 The Engineering Department annually coordinates with City Council and Street Department personnel to compile a list of streets to be considered for re-surfacing.
 Concrete repairs to streets, curbs and sidewalks will be evaluated and ongoing.
 Once finalized the chosen streets are paved over the course of the year.

 General Timeline for a North Canton Project

 There is a general timeline for a project to go from beginning to completion, most of which is controlled by Ohio Revised Code.
 A project can take anywhere from 11 months to 2 and a half years to complete depending on complexity and cost.
-Most City project take around a year and a half from initial funding to completition.
-This long timeline ensure projects are done correctly and are as cost effective as possible Generally, a typical project timeline is as follows:
+Most City projects take around a year and a half from initial funding to completion.
+This long timeline ensures projects are done correctly and are as cost effective as possible.
+Generally, a typical project timeline is as follows: